Providing companionship and personal support.

 Treasurer/Public Officer – Viki Elphinstone

-The first training programme for volunteers was launched with 20 volunteers completing the course on November 28, 1989.
+The first training program for Volunteers was launched with 20 Volunteers completing the course on November 28, 1989.

 At the annual meeting in 1990, Mrs Viki Elphinstone was elected as Training Co-ordinator, the first of the Association, while Mrs Lyn Evans was elected as Volunteer Roster Co-ordinator.
 From this time onwards, the Hospice Care Association of North West Tasmania has never looked back.
 Chairmanship and other positions continued to change, with a future steadying of positions leading stability to the Association.

 Fund raising began with a good response from members, who also began talking to community groups to bring understanding to those unfamiliar with the concept of Hospice.